12.9 Foster Adoptive Home Case Management

 4. Contacts (via phone, email, or face-to-face outside of the home) the foster/adoptive parent(s) during months that a quarterly home visit does not occur, to assess any needs and documents contact in service recordings.

-5. Conducts a face-to-face home visit within or prior to the anniversary month of the third (3rd) year of the foster/adoptive home’s initial approval to complete the re-evaluation.
+5. Conducts a face-to-face home visit within or before the anniversary month of the third (3rd) year of the foster/adoptive home’s initial approval to complete the re-evaluation.
 During this home visit, all household members, including any children currently placed in the home, must be present.
-The FSOS will participate in monthly supervision to assess the current status of the home and document in service recordings.
+The FSOS will participate in monthly supervision to assess the current status of the home and document in-service recordings.
 The consultation will include:

 1. Current status of home;